 (12) "State survey agency" means the Cabinet for Health and Family Services, Office of Inspector General, Division of Long-term Care.

 Section 2.
 Certified Bed Requirements.
-Except for an intermediate care facility for individuals with mental retardation or a developmental disability or a nursing facility with an all-inclusive rate unit, a facility which desires to participate in the Medicaid Program shall comply with the following requirements:
+Except for an intermediate care facility for individuals with an intellectual mental retardation or a developmental disability or a nursing facility with an all-inclusive rate unit, a facility which desires to participate in the Medicaid Program shall comply with the following requirements:

 (1) If the facility has less than ten (10) beds, all of its beds shall participate in the Medicare Program; or